The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

 Mjam Assistant as an MVP gave us a lot of insight and direction for the future development of the feature.
 It was clear that the feature would have a great value to all types of users if we provide a more refined set of preferences they could select from.
 The feature would be beneficial for the new users to help them discover restaurants they like faster, as well as for returning users to always return to their saved list of preferred types of restaurants.

-I couldn’t achieve anything of the above without my dearest and the best Mjam Product team members, so thank you: Hesham, Antonia, Ola, Christian, and of course the amazing Mjam Tech team.
+We achieved all of this together with the Mjam Product team, so thank you: Hesham, Antonia, Ola, Christian, and of course the amazing Mjam Tech team.